 - Get your dog or cat microchipped.
 If your pet isn’t chipped yet, ask your vet to implant an ISO standard chip.
 Microchipped dogs are 2.4 times more likely to make it out of a shelter and back home, and chipped cats are a whopping 21.4 times more likely to make it home!

 - Register your pet’s microchip number in a microchip registry.
 Outdated information will make it hard for a shelter to track you down, delay or prevent your pet’s return home.

 Pets need to visit the vet once per year; for older pets, the visits should be more frequent (about twice per year).
 Yearly examinations by the veterinarian are a key component of good preventive care.
 Many medical conditions are much easier (and less expensive!) to manage when detected in the early stages, so this is a crucial New Year’s resolution.
 Stay current on those vaccines and checkups, and your pet will thank you later.

 3) Be Active With My Pet Daily

-- Outdoors: From hiking, to doga, or simply walking to get coffee, engaging in exercise with your pet will enhance you AND your dog’s physical health.
-Engaging in regular activity with your pet improves behavior, reduces the incidence of obesity, and prevents future problems.
+- Outdoors: From playing fetch, to doga, or simply walking to get coffee, engaging in exercise with your pet will enhance you AND your dog’s physical health.
+Engaging in regular activity with your pet improves behavior, reduces the chance of obesity, and prevents future problems.
 Not to mention, it gets you out of the house, out in the world and increases the bond you two share!

 - Helps You: People can experience a big boost in their own mood from doing something good for others.
-Most foster parents report that they actually benefit more from the relationship than their dog/cat.
+Most foster parents report that they actually benefit more from the relationship than their dog or cat.
 Caring for a homeless pet can lead to a richer, fuller and more meaningful life.